Table of Contents

 The Bottom Line

-On this page, we've provided you with complete solutions in Part 1 and Part 2.
-By using data recovery software first and create new partitions next, you can revert the ESD-USB drive to normal without data loss.
+On this page, we've provided you with complete solutions.
+By using data recovery software first and creating new partitions next, you can revert the ESD-USB drive to normal without data loss.

-By applying the provided tips in Part 3, you will also gain a complete plan to protect your data from being overwritten or prevent storage devices from being converted to ESD-USB by mistake.
+Applying the provided tips will also gain a complete plan to protect your data from being overwritten or prevent storage devices from being converted to ESD-USB by mistake.

 Undo ESD-USB Hard Drive FAQs